 The activities in this section of the book are to listen to each of these recordings and to complete the accompanying worksheets on the next pages.
-When you have completed these activities, you may scan and send your worksheets for credit for this course.
-Upon receipt of your completed worksheets you will be emailed a Certificate of Completion in pdf format for your records.

 Worksheet 02.01 Reflections on the Basic Mindful Meditation

 Go on to the next page to complete the activity worksheet.
 If you are taking this course for credit with the Mindful Ecotherapy Center (www.mindfulecotherapy.org), you will need to certify that you have completed all the worksheets in this workbook prior to taking the post-test.